-Did you know that contacts are considered medical devices?
-Because they are considered a medical device, you need a contact lens prescription in order to buy them, and your eye doctor is required to make sure that your vision examination for your contact lens prescription involves finding the right fit for your lenses.
+Because contact lenses are medical devices, a contact lens exam is required in Pennsylvania prior to any contacts can be prescribed.
+Your eye doctor is required to make sure that your vision examination for your contact lens prescription involves finding the correct fit and solution for your contacts.

 For contact lens wearers, a contact lens exam is absolutely necessary to ensure the lenses are fitting both eyes properly and that the health of your eyes are not harmed by contact lenses.
 For example, not everyone's eyes make enough tears to even wear contact lenses.
 We will consult with you about your lifestyle, e.g., if you are involved in a lot of sports, etc. and will involve measurements.